ddnexus/pagy/docs/toolbox/paginators/offset.md

 - `count`
   - The collection count
 - `from`
-  - The position in the collection of the first item in the page.
-Different Pagy classes can use diffrent value-types for it
+  - The position in the collection of the first item on the page.
+Different Pagy classes may use different value types for it.
 - `to`
-  - The position in the collection of the last item in the page.
-Different Pagy classes can use diffrent value-types for it
+  - The position in the collection of the last item on the page.
+Different Pagy classes may use different value types for it.
 - `in`
   - The actual items in the page
 - `previous`